Skip to content

 Autumn (September-October).
 The other prime window.
 September keeps a warm sea (often around 23-24°C) and summer’s long light with thinner crowds and easing prices - arguably the single best month on the coast.
 October cools steadily, the sea is still swimmable early in the month, and the inland parks turn to autumn colour, though some seasonal coastal businesses begin to wind down.

-Winter (November–March).
+Winter (November-March).
 The off-season is cheapest and quietest.
 The coast stays mild but wet and windy, and many island and seaside hotels, restaurants and ferries run reduced schedules or close.
-Inland it is properly cold, with snow possible.
-The big winter draw is the cities — above all Advent in Zagreb, the capital’s award-winning Christmas market.
+Inland it’s properly cold, with snow possible.
+The big winter draw is the cities - above all Advent in Zagreb, the capital’s award-winning Christmas market.

 Month by month